 - Think about using an air purifier inside.

 - Do not dry clothes outside.

-- Shower when you get home.
+- Shower when returning home.
 Keep clothes that were worn outdoors out of the bedroom.

 - Nasal filters—Device inserted into the nostrils that can filter allergens before they reach the nose.

-- A neti pot, nasal sinus rinse, or saline nasal spray can help flush nasal passage.
-It may clear irritants and help to loosen congestion.
+- A neti pot, nasal sinus rinse, or saline nasal spray can help flush nasal passages.
+It may clear irritants and help loosen congestion.

 - Nasal corticosteroid (glucocorticoid)—very effective for allergic rhinitis

 - Antihistamine—may be pills taken by mouth or as nasal spray